 Peckham Levels also includes Level Six, a yoga and fitness studio, for those who prefer downward dog to shaking their booty.
 Creative types can make use of 3rd Rail Print Space, the biggest open access screen printing studio in London.
 Meanwhile, Cahoona’s Hair Hub will have you looking swish in no time – stylist Tracy Cahoon counts Amy Winehouse and Michael Fassbender as previous clients.

 There’s no need to worry about the current residents of the building, though.
 At the front of the building, Peckhamplex will continue to offer glorious £5 cinema tickets, the lovely bunch.
-Up on the roof, Frank’s Café will once more become a riotous rooftop hangout when summer rolls back around, complete with glorious views and those fabulous bubblegum pink stairs.
+Up on the roof, Frank’s Café will once more become a riotous rooftop bar when summer rolls back around, complete with glorious views and those fabulous bubblegum pink stairs.